Estimated reading time: 5 minutes

 Develop feedback tools to help you understand those things that are important to a customer and then build an assessment tool based on those expectations.

 For example, many organizations will conduct a customer focus group to determine detailed customer expectations.
+A Focus group will also uncover questions that customers may have that you were not aware of.

 Once you learn what the customer likes and dislikes, you can then create a tool to measure your ability to meet those needs.